Quantum control of hole spin qubits in double quantum dots

-In this Letter, we propose a high-fidelity control protocol for the hole spin singlet-triplet qubit where SOC plays a prominent role (see Fig.~\ref{fig:system}).
+In this work, we propose a high-fidelity control protocol for the hole spin singlet-triplet qubit where both Rashba and Dresselhaus SOC play a prominent role.
 By fast quasi-adiabatic (FAQUAD) approach \cite{MartinezGaraot2015}, the detuning between energy levels $\varepsilon(t)$ is used as the control parameter so that the state evolution is along the adiabatic state as fast as possible, avoiding diabatic transitions.
 We compared the results obtained by FAQUAD and other protocols, such as a linear ramp, the LZ protocol, a $\pi$-pulse, and a reduced version of FAQUAD known as Local Adiabatic (LA).
-Each of them may exhibit its own advantages depending on the working scenario.
-Initializing the qubit at an arbitrary state, hole spin one-qubit and two-qubit gates, such as CNOT and SWAP gates, are designed based on FAQUAD, achieving fidelities beyond fault-tolerance error correction threshold of 0.99. \cite{Raussendorf_2007,Wang_2011,Fowler_2012}.
-In this Letter we focus on GaAs QDs.
-However, the present theoretical framework is general and therefore applicable to other materials such as Si or Ge.\\
+Each of them may exhibit its advantages depending on the working scenario.
+However, we show that the proposed FAQUAD protocol for quantum control of a hole spin qubit allows achieving higher fidelities.
+Initializing the qubit at an arbitrary state, hole spin one-qubit and two-qubit gates such as CNOT and SWAP gates, achieve fidelities beyond the fault-tolerance error correction threshold of 0.99 \cite{Raussendorf_2007,Wang_2011,Fowler_2012}.
+To the best of our knowledge, there are no other proposals in the literature for the design of two-qubit gates for hole spin singlet-triplet qubits.
+In this work, we focus on GaAs QDs where both Rashba and Dresselhaus interactions are present.
+However, the theoretical framework is general and therefore applicable to other materials such as Si or Ge where only Rashba SOC is present.\\